cdcrawford97/Pet-Adoption-Website/README.md

 <b>Solution</b>:
 * Pooling all local rescue animals into one app, the search process is simplified
 * Allowing the user to set filters based on the animal and on their lifestyle
-* Providing an intuitive and easy to use UI
+* Providing an intuitive and easy to use UI that is responsive to all devices sizes

 <p align="right">(<a href="#top">back to top</a>)</p>